wp-plugins/rs-feedburner/readme.txt

 == Installation ==

 = Installation Instructions =

+**Option 1:** Install the plugin directly through the WordPress Admin Dashboard (Recommended)

+1. Go to *Plugins* -> *Add New*.

+2. Type *RS Feedburner* into the Search box, and click *Search Plugins*.

+3. When the results are displayed, click *Install Now*.

+4. When it says the plugin has successfully installed, click **Activate Plugin** to activate the plugin (or you can do this on the Plugins page).

+**Option 2:** Install .zip file through WordPress Admin Dashboard

+1. Go to *Plugins* -> *Add New* -> *Upload*.

+2. Click *Choose File* and find `rs-feedburner.zip` on your computer's hard drive.

+3. Click *Install Now*.

+4. Click **Activate Plugin** to activate the plugin (or you can do this on the Plugins page).

+**Option 3:** Install .zip file through an FTP Client (Recommended for Advanced Users Only)

-1. After downloading, unzip file and upload the enclosed `rs-feedburner` directory to your WordPress plugins directory: `/wp-content/plugins/`.
+1. After downloading, unzip file and use an FTP client to upload the enclosed `rs-feedburner` directory to your WordPress plugins directory (usually `/wp-content/plugins/`) on your web server.

-2. As always, **activate** the plugin on your WordPress plugins page.
+2. Go to your Plugins page in the WordPress Admin Dashboard, and find this plugin in the list.

+3. Click **Activate** to activate the plugin.

+= Next Steps After Installation =

-3. Go to the options page and enter the URL of your Feedburner feed, and click *Save Settings*.
-You can optionally enter your comments feed url on Feedburner if you have one setup.
+1. Go to the options page and enter the URL of your Feedburner feed, and click *Save Settings*.

+2. You can optionally enter your comments feed url on Feedburner if you have one setup.

-4. You are good to go...it's that easy.
+You are good to go...it's that easy.

 == Changelog ==

+Version 1.2, *released 09/13/14*

+* Made various minor code improvements.
+* Slight performance improvement when used with other RS plugins.
+* Increased minimum required WordPress version to 3.2.

 Version 1.1, *released 07/11/14*